2nd Gotham TV Awards

 The 2nd Gotham TV Awards (also known as the 2025 Gotham TV Awards), presented by the Gotham Film & Media Institute, were held on June 2, 2025, at Cipriani Wall Street in New York City.

-Nominations were announced on April 29, 2025.
-Netflix limited series Adolescence led the nominations with four, followed by the drama series Matlock and The Pitt, and the miniseries Dying for Sex, all with three each.
+The nominations were announced on April 29, 2025.
+Netflix limited series Adolescence led the nominations with four, followed by the drama series Matlock and The Pitt, and the limited series Dying for Sex, all with three each.

-Several categories were added, including Outstanding Original Film, Broadcast, or Streaming, as well as supporting performance awards.
-These new categories increase the number of awards from seven to twelve.

-South Korean director and producer Hwang Dong-hyuk, and American writers and directors Amy Sherman-Palladino and Daniel Palladino, all will be honored with Creator Tribute awards.
+Multiple categories were introduced, including Outstanding Original Film, Broadcast, or Streaming, as well as supporting performance awards; these new categories increase the number of awards from seven to twelve.
+South Korean director and producer Hwang Dong-hyuk, and American writers and directors Amy Sherman-Palladino and Daniel Palladino were honored with Creator Tributes.